 - Financial issues may also be a concern for the government to get everything ready for rescue and recovery.
 Usually, FEMA, the Red Cross, and others are there quickly, but we need to remember the government’s slow response to Hurricane Katrina.

 - War or other conflicts like those mentioned in Israel, Palestine, or the Democratic Republic of Congo could make it very hard for the proper authorities to get into a place.

 The outside threats after a disaster can be especially dangerous.
 These can include:

 - Air pollution

-- The threat of weather conditions making an area even worse.
+- The threat of weather conditions makes an area even worse.
 This includes flooding or avalanche/mudslide threats.

-- People being violent or turning to criminal activities.
+- People are violent or turn to criminal activities.

-- Limited or no help from others you might ask for assistance
+- If you have limited or no help from others, you might ask for assistance.